 1. Wash and clean the octopus, removing the ink sack and the internal parts

 2. Prepare a pot of a vegetable stock with plenty of water and the carrot, celery, onion bay leaves, black pepper corn and vinegar.
 Bring it to boil, and dip in only the tentacles (holding the head) 4-5 times to curl and soften them.
 Then drop the whole octopus into the water, cover and cook on low heat for approx. 40-45 minutes.
-Meat should be tender.
+The meat should be tender.
 Don’t overcook

-3. Meanwhile cube the potatoes and cook until tender in salted water
+3. Meanwhile cube the potatoes and steam until tender

 4. When the octopus is done boiling, let it cool in the liquid, then remove it from the water with tongs.
-Rubb with a some paper towl to remove the skin.
+Rub with a some paper towel to remove the skin.
 Chop off the head (there is not a lot of good meat in it) and cube the tentacles in small pieces 2, 5 cm (1 in)

-5. In a small bowl prepare the dressing by combining olive oil, lemon juice, salt, pepper, parsley and garlic
+5. In a small bowl prepare the dressing by combining the olive oil, lemon juice, salt, pepper, parsley and garlic

 6. In a large bowl combine the octopus, the potatoes and the capers and season with the dressing.
 Place it on a serving plate or in a shell.
 You can either serve it warm or cold.
 You can, alternatively, also set the potatoes on a serving dish and place the octopus in the center, then add the dressing on top.